-The College offers sexual assault awareness programs during Fall and Winter Quarters, sponsored by the Office of Student Life and Activities.
-TVCC staff are welcome to attend these student events.
+The College offers sexual assault awareness programs during the Fall or Winter Quarters, sponsored by the Office of Student Life and Activities.
+TVCC staff are also welcome to attend these student events.
 The Office of Disability Services offers sexual assault education to TVCC students and employees upon request.
-Literature on date rape education, risk reduction, and TVCC response is available through Student Housing.
-Domestic violence, dating violence and stalking are also addressed at Residence Life orientation.
+Literature on date rape education, risk reduction, and TVCC response is available through the office of Student Conduct.
+Domestic violence, dating violence and stalking are topics which are also addressed at Residence Life orientation.